ponylang/rfcs/text/0000-introduce empty ranges.md

 # Drawbacks

-* As far as I can tell from public code, Range.is_infinite() is not used in any Pony code other than test code associated with tests for Range.
+It is unlikely but possible that existing code purposely created infinite loops using Range iterators.
+However, in the Github publically accessible repositories, Range.is_infinite() is not used in any Pony code other than test code associated with tests for Range.
-* This should not produce any bugs in the compiler since it is a small library change only
-* Maintenance cost should be marginal.
+This change should not produce any bugs in the compiler since it is a small library change only.
+The resulting maintenance cost should be marginal.

 # Alternatives

-The impact of not doing this are user code bugs in attempted uses of `Range` as shown in the motivation.
-At the very least the impact of loops over unintendedly infinite `Range` iterators should be minimized by either encouraging more use of `Range.is_infinite()` or by improved tutorials.
+The impact of not making this change is probably small.
+However, it will still likely lead to user code bugs in attempted uses of `Range` as shown in the motivation.
+If this RFC is not implemented, at the very least the impact of loops over unintendedly infinite `Range` iterators should be minimized by either encouraging more use of `Range.is_infinite()` or by improved tutorials that point out the deviation from the Range() objects in Python, Rust, and others.
+The current Range documentation states this unorthodox behavior in the doc string and provides an example (infinite_range2), but this is not prominent enough given the wide-spread use of the programming languages that behave exactly opposite.
+>  If the `step` is not moving `min` towards `max` or if it is `0`,
+>  the Range is considered infinite and iterating over it
+>  will never terminate:
+>
+>  ```pony
+>  let infinite_range1 = Range(0, 1, 0)
+>  infinite_range1.is_infinite() == true
+>
+>  let infinite_range2 = Range[I8](0, 10, -1)
+>  for _ in infinite_range2 do
+>    env.out.print("will this ever end?")
+>    env.err.print("no, never!")
+>  end

 # Unresolved questions